toddcf/pielcanela2/README.md

 ### All

-1. Add social links to footer of each section.
-  1. Vertically center the "Join Us" text.
-2. Why has the white space to the right of the entire site returned??
+1. Why has the white space to the right of the entire site returned??
 It's only on index.html, not the other pages.
-3. Optional: Add and position all up and down chevrons.

 ### Hero (Header)